SmartDOC-MOC/moc_normalization/README.md

 - Openness: Participants can review, reuse and improve our methods

+## Licenses

+All programs are licensed under the GPL v3 license.
+We recommend you check <http://choosealicense.com/licenses/gpl-3.0/> for an uncomplicated explanation of what is required, permitted and forbidden when you redistribute this program.

+The character mapping table (`char_mapping.ods`) is licensed under the Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.

 ## Contacting the authors

 Please check the official competition website at <http://l3i.univ-larochelle.fr/icdar2015smartdoc> to contact the authors.